Hey there, library leader! Let’s talk about building skills that will help you:

 • Your team members take so much initiative on their own disconnected projects that it feels like you’re trying to herd cats right now.

-• You’re really uncomfortable dealing with the confrontation, and need more tools to help you manage those difficult conversations.
+• You’re really uncomfortable dealing with anything that feels like confrontation, and need more tools to help you manage those difficult conversations.

 • You feel like you give great advice every time your team members bring a problem to you, but then they don’t take it or only half-heartedly follow your suggestion.
 And that leaves the problem not really resolved.